CUSP-NYU/RCF/README.md

 ```
 sftp>
 ```
-To learn about what available internal command to sftp tool  you can type
+In the `sftp` tool, you can view a list of available internal commands by typing:
 ```
 ?
 ```
-(Example : ls ( to list the file in you homefolder) , put (to put file from you current computer into the remote computer in your home folder)
+This will display a list of all the commands you can use within the `sftp` session.

+**Example commands:**
+- `ls` — Lists the files in your home folder.
-The data will be transferred to your home folder.
-From there, you can move or copy it into your project workspace (the project workspace location is based on the project shortname in the form project-<shortname>) for further work or share it with your collaborators.
+- `put` — Uploads a file from your local computer to the remote server's home folder.
+From there, you can move or copy it into your project workspace (located at `project-<shortname>`) for further work or share it with your collaborators.

-sftp is a command line interface from a MAC or linux machine , you can also use any GUI of your choice for example  : MacOS (cyberduck) and for Windows (winscp)
+`sftp` is a command-line interface typically used from a macOS or Linux machine.
+However, you can also use a Graphical User Interface (GUI) of your choice.
+For example:
+- **macOS**: Cyberduck
+- **Windows**: WinSCP

-### JupyterLab Interface (file upload)
+### JupyterLab Interface (File Upload)

 You can also upload small files directly through the JupyterLab interface.
 Use the upload button (represented by an arrow icon) to select and upload files to your desired location within JupyterLab.

-### creation of your own conda vitual environement and Jupyterlab Kernels
+### Creating Your Own Conda Virtual Environment and JupyterLab Kernels

 While there are system-wide kernels available, we recommend creating your own kernels to have control over the packages and libraries you use.
 Below is a quick guide to creating your own kernel.